Design (band): History

 Design was formed as a six-piece vocal group by singer and songwriter Tony Smith while he was working at the BBC in London in December 1968.
 The group signed a recording contract with Adrian Kerridge at Lansdowne Studios and recorded their first album Design during 1969.
 This led to a two-album deal with Epic Records in the USA.

 When Tony Smith left the group in November 1970, he was replaced by guitarist Jeff Matthews.
-After this line-up appeared on The Morecambe and Wise Show in 1971 Design became one of the most televised groups in the UK, making guest appearances on dozens of TV shows with The Two Ronnies, Benny Hill, Val Doonican, Rolf Harris, Cilla Black, Tommy Cooper, and many others.
-They recorded the albums Tomorrow Is So Far Away, Day Of The Fox and In Flight before Gabrielle Field and Geoff Ramseyer left the group in October 1974.
+This line-up appeared on The Morecambe and Wise Show in 1971 and subsequently Design became one of the most televised groups in the UK, making guest appearances on dozens of TV shows including The Two Ronnies, Benny Hill, Val Doonican, Rolf Harris, Nana Mouskouri, Cilla Black, Tommy Cooper and many others.
+They recorded the albums Tomorrow Is So Far Away, Day of the Fox and In Flight before Gabrielle Field and Geoff Ramseyer left the group in October 1974.

 The remaining foursome recorded the album By Design before finally disbanding in October 1976.